 He added that many products that were sharia-compliant by nature are now being certified as halal, contributing to the increase in the size of the halal economy.

-The rising demand for halal products has seen businesses, restaurants and hotels across the world cater for the needs of Muslim clients, Chaudry said.
+The rising demand for halal products has seen businesses, restaurants, and hotels across the world cater to the needs of Muslim clients, Chaudry said.